 Hybrid casual economies are dual-currency by default: a soft currency earned in play, and a hard currency bought or rewarded.
 Pricing typically starts at $0.99-$2.99 for starter packs, $4.99-$9.99 for value bundles, and $7.99-$19.99 for seasonal passes.
 No-ads subscriptions at $4.99-$9.99 per month are now standard and often drive 15-25% of IAP revenue in mature titles.

 The mix matters.
 Data from Gamigion and AppMagic shows hybrid casual action and strategy titles run about 82% IAP / 18% ads, while puzzle and lifestyle hybrid casual remain more ad-heavy, closer to 50/50.
 Match the mix to the audience — not the genre label.
+For studios looking to move beyond programmatic and into structured brand integrations — intrinsic ads, rewarded sponsorships, and branded event skins — our in-game advertising and brand partnerships guide covers how to build this revenue layer without disrupting retention.
+Once your IAP economy stabilizes, layering a mobile game web shop strategy 2026 on top of the App Store and Google Play streams can reclaim 15-30% margin on whale spend without touching the in-app pricing curve.

 Monetization Benchmarks and KPIs for 2026